nazarewk/url-shortener-tech-test/README.md

 your solution and modify the provided template in the way that makes the most sense to you, but make sure to update the README accordingly so that it's clear how to run and test your project.
 During the interviews, you will be asked to demo your solution and discuss the reasoning behind your implementation decisions and their trade-offs.
-Be prepared to share your screen for live coding and problem solving with your interviewers based on this discussion.
+Be prepared to share your screen for live coding and problem-solving with your interviewers based on this discussion.

 ## Project Description